ProCD, Inc. v. Zeidenberg: Circuit court ruling

 The Seventh Circuit overturned the lower court decision and ruled that a shrinkwrap license is in fact an enforceable contract.
 The circuit court held that while the message on the outside of the CD-ROM package was merely a notification of the full contract to be found inside, this did not force a purchase as Zeidenberg claimed.
 Instead, ProCD invited buyers to return the package to the retailer if they could not accept the terms of the agreement: "If you do not agree to the terms of this License, promptly return all copies of the software, listings that may have been exported, the discs and the User Guide to the place where you obtained it."
-The circuit court also held that Zeidenberg then had ample opportunity to review the license after opening the package, and indicated his acceptance of the agreement by clicking the relevant field before he could begin using the SelectPhone software.
+The circuit court also held that Zeidenberg then had ample opportunity to review the license after opening the package, and indicated his acceptance of the agreement by clicking the relevant checkbox before he could begin using the SelectPhone software.

 On Zeidenberg's copyright argument, the circuit court noted the 1991 Supreme Court precedent Feist Publications v.
 Rural Telephone Service, in which it was found that the information within a telephone directory (individual phone numbers) were facts that could not be copyrighted.
-For Zeidenberg's argument, the circuit court assumed that a database collecting the contents of one or more telephone directory was equally a collection of facts that could not be copyrighted.
+For Zeidenberg's argument, the circuit court assumed that a database collecting the contents of one or more telephone directories was equally a collection of facts that could not be copyrighted.
 Thus, Zeidenberg's copyright argument was valid.
-However, that did not lead to a victory for Zeidenberg, because the circuit court held that copyright law does not preempt contract law.
+However, this did not lead to a victory for Zeidenberg, because the circuit court held that copyright law does not preempt contract law.
 Since ProCD had made the investments in its business and its specific SelectPhone product, it could require customers to agree to its terms on how to use the product, including a prohibition on copying the information therein regardless of copyright protections.

 Finally, the circuit court held that a shrinkwrap license, when used for a product that can be returned if the buyer disagrees with the larger agreement inside the package, constitutes a valid and enforceable contract.
 The court relied primarily on the Uniform Commercial Code (UCC) sections 2-204 (describing a valid contract) and 2-606 (describing the offering and acceptance of a contract).
-Zeidenberg had been offered the opportunity to read the license agreement inside the package and agree by continuing to use the software (which he had done), or refusing by returning the package to the retailer.
+Zeidenberg had been offered the opportunity to read the license agreement inside the package and agree by continuing to use the software (which he had done), or to refuse by returning the package to the retailer.
 In particular, the circuit court noted that "the opportunity to return goods can be important" under the Uniform Commercial Code.